 Integrated USB Ports

 Choose a power strip with USB ports for charging your devices.
 It’s a small addition, but it keeps my phone charged and ready for reference during projects.
+This is especially helpful when designing a garage craft room where wall outlets might be limited.

 Power Rail System

 A power rail system can run the entire length of your bench, providing outlets wherever needed.
 I installed one in my studio, and it’s perfect for those days when I’m using multiple tools at once.
+This type of electrical setup is especially useful if you are exploring different reloading bench ideas for your workshop.

 Pegboard Integration

 Why not install a flush-mounted power strip directly onto your pegboard?
 This setup makes your tools and power source easily accessible, and it’s a neat solution I’ve personally loved in my small studio.
+This type of organization is a staple in many inspiring makerspace design ideas.

 Workstation Wheels